osolmaz/sane-defaults/twitter.md

 title: Twitter
 ---

+As a social media platform, Twitter has medium toxicity.
+In terms of user control, Twitter allows for relatively fine-grained control over the feed, blocking accounts, and muting keywords.

+Below are the recommendations for using Twitter.

-## Change Twitter feed to "Latest Tweets" mode
+## Change feed to "Latest Tweets" mode

 Click the "sparkles icon" at the top of your feed.
 (The icon is not descriptive and can be considered a dark pattern.)